meanmodemoda/msdv-data-structures/week05_02/README.md

 ###
 **Step 1**: Refine schema design

 I decided to trim down the database content so I could spend less time on data entry and more time on coding for the front-end.
+After reviewing DynamoDB documentation on `partition key` and `primary key`, I decided to use `industry` (single string value) as my `partition key` and a numeric time number `dt` converted from the `updatedAt` day value as the `sorting key`.

 ###
 <img src="./nosql_diagram_v3.png" width="500" alt="schema design diagram">

 ###

-Based on the updated schema, I created a `dealblog` DynamoDB table.
-I chose to use `title` as my `primary key` and a numeric time number `dt` converted from the `updatedAt` day value as the `sorting key`.
-A note to myself is even `dt` is a number type, I still need to stringfy it for writing into database.
+Based on the updated schema and `primary key` designation, I created a `dealblog` DynamoDB table.
+A note to myself that for `dt`, even it's a numeric value, I still need to stringify it for writing into database.

 ###

 ```javascript